lovepreetcodes/Yapp-Chat-App/README.md

-# 🗨️ Whisper — Realtime Chat App
+# 🗨️ Yapp — Realtime Chat App

-**Whisper** is a realtime 1-to-1 chat application built with a microservices architecture.
+**Yapp** is a realtime 1-to-1 chat application built with a microservices architecture.
 It features seamless authentication, modern UI, media sharing, and instant messaging using WebSockets.
 Designed for scalability, speed, and a clean experience.